Hotel Ukraine: Changed design for square and hotel

 This object was born out of sorrows and hardships, with more than twenty individual projects that were developed, each one in turn passing the government in face of never-ending criticism.
 It is not surprising that the silhouette of the building reminds of the high rises that were erected at the time in Moscow.
 Back then it could not have been different, because projecting one of the most responsible buildings had direct state interest.

 Nonetheless, even in such conditions we tried to maximise our artistic individuality, made many attempts to use traditional motifs of the past.
 I think that the architectural practice of those times was saved by the high level of professionality of the people designing it.
 However this proved powerless against the direct intervention of politics into architecture.
 I remember that night, when the member of the Ukrainian government I.Senin called me and, with extreme sadness in his voice, told about the government session that just closed.
 Nothing could be done, the building must be cut by five floors.
-Later I was told that Nikita Khrushchev, during one of his visits to Kiev asked what happened to the finale of "Moskva" and after seeing that this is how the "struggle with decorative extras" is being conducted, with pity said that unique constructions are not affected by that decree and only housing property, and what happened here was just like in the old saying "make a fool pray and instead he breaks his forehead".
+Later I was told that Nikita Khrushchev, during one of his visits to Kiev asked what happened to Hotel Moskva, and after seeing that this is how the "struggle with decorative extras" is being conducted, with pity said that unique constructions are not affected by that decree and only housing property, and what happened here was just like in the old saying "make a fool pray and instead he breaks his forehead".

-Another author of the project B.Priymak too said that "the hotel had to have a powerful strength show the picturesque natural landscape of Kiev, towering high above the Kreschatik.
+Another author of the project, B. Priymak, also stated that "the hotel had to have a powerful strength, show the picturesque natural landscape of Kiev, towering high above the Kreschatik.
 Realisation of the projected design would have allowed to enrich the composition of the main square of the capital".

-In particular it was this argument that was repeated from Kyiv's architects that came throughout the 1960s and 1970s, who, in unison, stressed that the building should be completed in stand alone fashion, maybe not Stalinist, but at least in its form, it should be done so to become a visual image of Kyiv rather than an eyesore.
-However even, when in the 1980s the Kalinin (then renamed October Revolution) square finally did obtain the full symmetric look that was originally projected, the reconstruction of Moskva deemed too complex to carry out then.
+In particular it was this argument that was repeated from Kyiv's architects that came throughout the 1960s and 1970s.
+They, in unison, stressed that the building should be completed in stand-alone fashion, maybe not Stalinist, but at least its form should be such as to constitute a visually pleasing landmark for Kyiv, rather than an eyesore.
+In the 1980s however, even as the Kalinin Square (by then renamed October Revolution Square) finally did obtain the full symmetric look that was originally projected, the reconstruction of Hotel Moskva deemed too complex to be then carried out.